corner image

-Information & resources about plants & gardens for Brisbane & Qld
+Information about plants & gardens for Brisbane & Qld

-Water Efficient Gardens
+Water Saving Gardens

 Unlimited water out of the tap is a thing of the past for most of us.
 If we're going to have successful gardens in the harsh environment we live in, water tanks combined with efficient use of water must play an important role in garden designs of the future.